 Additionally, OSU's renewable energy certificate provider, Bonneville Environmental Foundation, is making a special offer of discounted green tags for OSU students, faculty, staff, and affiliates.
 A promotional code is required to get the 20% discount.
 Contact us to get your promo code, then purchase your green tags in your desired amount.

 The 481.95 kilowatt solar array adjacent to the John L. Fryer Salmon Disease Lab is tied to that facility electrically.
-The array produces enough power on an annual basis to supply that facility and several smaller OSU facilities in the area.
+The array produces enough power on an annual basis to supply that facility and several other OSU facilities in the area.
 Click the link above for real-time solar production on SolarCity's SolarGuard site.
 Partners for this installation include the Department of Microbiology and Department of Horticulture.

 The 289.17 kilowatt array is located adjacent to the bike path just east of the Benton County Fairgrounds on 53rd Street, west of the main campus.
 Click the link above for real-time solar production on SolarCity's SolarGuard site.
 Partners for this installation include the Laboratory Animal Resources Center and the Department of Animal and Rangeland Sciences.